 The ADCO Story

-Ray Davis entered the business world in 1966 as a salesman for Monarch Marking Systems.
+Ray entered the business world in 1966 as a salesman for Monarch Marking Systems.
 He loved the excitement and challenges of sales, and continued to hone his business skills working for two other large corporations.
 In each of these positions, Ray had taken virtually non-existent business units and grown them into successful enterprises while moving across the U.S.

 Never knowing where he would be next, he decided to put his roots down in Dallas, Texas, and start his own business.
 Ray’s “new baby” ADCO Industries was born in 1980 with a strong heartbeat and resounding vigor.

 As Ray embarked on creating the strategy for his new business, he determined that ADCO’s value could best be realized by focusing on end-to-end product placement, from design and development to manufacture and market of his own products.
 To learn more about the business, he landed a consulting contract to manage new store openings for an up-and-coming retail operation.

 It was during this time that he witnessed a dire accident inside one of the retail stores that carved an indelible picture in his mind, and propelled him to create the first product for his young company.

 The accident occurred when a young associate was cutting open a box and put the cutting device into the pocket of her pants.
 As she removed the cutter from her pocket, she accidently cut her leg and hit an artery.
 She nearly bled to death.
 The only thing that saved her life was the fast response of the EMTs.
 Ray stayed with the young woman until she was stabilized and out of harm’s way.
 The accident was so horrific that Ray began a quest to create a safer solution to opening boxes.

 Six months later, Ray brought to market the Super Safe Top Cutter, the first box cutter safety knife developed in the U. S. Recognized as the most effective product in its field at the time, it is still on the market today.